Pink-Crab/Perique-Framework/README.md

 Perique allows the creation of plugins, themes and MU libraries for use on more complex websites.

-The Core only provides access to the Loader, Registration, DI (DICE Dependency Injection Container), App_Config and basic (native) PHP render engine for view.
+The Core only provides access to the Hook_Loader, Registration, DI (DICE Dependency Injection Container), App_Config and basic (native) PHP render engine for view.

 ## What is Perique? ##